trevorld/dotfiles/docs/pesd_server_notes.rst

 PESD has two Ubuntu Linux servers:

 fsi-pesd-server.stanford.edu
-    This older server (Ubuntu 20.04 LTS) has 128GB of memory, 4 CPU processors (for a total of 32 cores), and a 4TB hard drive (as well as an additional 240 GB SSD hard drive for the OS and a 1 TB SSD hard drive for the home directories).
+    This older server (Ubuntu 22.04 LTS) has 128GB of memory, 4 CPU processors (for a total of 32 cores), and a 4TB hard drive (as well as an additional 240 GB SSD hard drive for the OS and a 1 TB SSD hard drive for the home directories).

-    The server has Knitro, Stata, NAG Fortran libraries, and Matlab as well as numerous open source tools such as R, Python, BASH, etc.
+    The server has Gurobi_, Knitro_, Matlab_, `NAG Fortran`_ libraries, and Stata_ as well as numerous open source tools such as R_, Python, BASH, etc.

 fsi-pesd.stanford.edu
-    This newer server (Ubuntu 20.04 LTS) has 256GB of memory, 1 CPU processor with 32 cores, and 2TB+4TB NVMe hard drives.
+    This newer server (Ubuntu 22.04 LTS) has 256GB of memory, 1 CPU processor with 32 cores, and 2TB+4TB NVMe hard drives.

-    The server has Knitro, Stata as well as numerous open source tools such as R, Python, Bash, etc.
+    The server has Gurobi_, Knitro_, and Stata_ as well as numerous open source tools such as R_, Python, Bash, etc.

 .. contents::